-The risk Our response Valuation of Investment Properties Investment properties: £423.6 million (2019: £384.7 million Refer to page 19 (accounting policy) and page 32 (financial disclosures) The risk Subjective Valuation The Association's property portfolio includes a number of market rent and commercial units.
-Under FRS102 these are considered 'Investment Properties' due to the intention of maximising rental values or capital appreciation.
-The standard requires this class of assets to be valued at fair value at each year end (without undue cost or effort).
-Our response Our procedures included: - Assessing valuer's credentials: We assessed the competence, capability, objectivity and independence of the Association's external valuer. - Methodology choice: We critically assessed the assumptions used in preparing the full valuation of the Association's investment properties to ensure they were appropriate, The valuation is subject to movements based on current market conditions which could impact the overall operating surplus for the Association.
-Also, dependent on the type of valuation undertaken, there are a number of assumptions used in the valuation of the assets which are subjective, and could impact the overall valuation at the year end and movement during the year.
-Management undertook a full valuation of investment properties during 2019/20 as at 31 December 2019.
-Management then reviewed the values of the investment properties as at 31 March 2020 to identify any material changes in value.
-There is a risk that inappropriate assumptions are used leading to a material misstatement in the valuation of investment properties Test of detail: We tested the accuracy of the investment property base data provided to the valuer to complete the full valuation to ensure it accurately reflected the Association's investment property portfolio.
-Methodology implementation and reperformance: we compared the investment property value movements from the valuer's report to the entries in the financial statements to confirm that any material movements in the value of investment properties had been accounted for correctly.
-Assessing transparency: We considered the adequacy of the disclosures about the key judgements and degree of estimation involved in concluding whether there has been any material movement in the value of investment properties since 31 March 2019.
-Test of detail: We critically assessed management's review of the investment properties as at 31 March 2020 to identify any material changes in value.
-Our results We found the valuation of the Association's investment property portfolio to be acceptable.
+We have undertaken a fully substantive approach to the audit.
+Our procedures included:

+- Assessing valuer's credentials: We assessed the competence, capability, objectivity and independence of the Association's external valuer. - Methodology choice: We critically assessed the assumptions used in preparing the full valuation of the Association's investment properties to ensure they were appropriate, - Test of detail: We tested the accuracy of the investment property base data provided to the valuer to complete the full valuation to ensure it accurately reflected the Association's investment property portfolio. - Methodology implementation and reperformance: we compared the investment property value movements from the valuer's report to the entries in the financial statements to confirm that any material movements in the value of investment properties had been accounted for correctly. - Assessing transparency: We considered the adequacy of the disclosures about the key judgements and degree of estimation involved in concluding whether there has been any material movement in the value of investment properties since 31 March 2020. - Test of detail: Critically assessed management's review of the investment property valuation and any impairment indicators as at 31 March 2021 to identify any material changes in value.